SignPath/website/docs/_jobs/technical-writer.md

 * Room for your own ideas
 * Modern work equipment, individually tailored to your needs
 * For employees living in Austria: Public transit ticket for Vienna and reimbursement of internet expenses

+_Please include text samples for at least one of the above-mentioned research topics in your application._